 |“Those who seek to compete and better one another are making a terrible mistake.
 To smash, injure, or destroy is the worst thing a human being can do.
 The real Way of a Warrior is to prevent such slaughter — it is the Art of Peace, the power of love.”

-Indeed, anyone who has gone just a little further than the mat, knows how much Aikido’s founder, Morihei Ueshiba, insisted that “budo is love” and that Aikido was a means for people to live in harmony.
-Hmmm, there’s definitely something amiss here, because no matter how I look at it, I can’t seem to make the founder’s philosophy stick with any idea of war.
+Indeed, anyone who has gone just a little further than the mat, knows how much aikido’s founder, Morihei Ueshiba, insisted that “budo is love” and that aikido was “not a technique to fight with or defeat the enemy.
+It is a way to reconcile the world and make human beings one family.”
+And that was where I got stuck, because no matter how I looked at it, I couldn’t seem to make the founder’s philosophy stick with the idea of an art of war.

 “So if it’s not a martial art, what is it then?”
 I hear you, I hear you.
 Well, in this journey of understanding that I had begun, my first stop was in the opposite direction.
 Instead of qualifying this art in relation to a god of war, I thought that surely we could find some sort of ‘god of love and harmony’, to be more in line with O-Sensei’s vision of aikido.
 Still holding a torch for the roman mythological references, it wasn’t long before I stumbled upon Venus who, just like Mars, before becoming a planet, started out her life as one of the gods.
 Indeed, you may find it curiously significant how, even on an astrological level, this would be considered as the opposite direction; on the one side of our beautiful planet we find war (Mars), and on the other side… yep, love.